mariusz-schimke/GiGraph/README.md

   <img src="./Assets/Examples/html-styled-label.svg">
 </p>

-However, if you prefer to compose the label by yourself, type cast your HTML string to *DotHtmlString* or call the *AsHtml()* extension method on that string and assign the result to a label of an element:
+If you prefer to compose the label by yourself, however, type cast your HTML string to *DotHtmlString* or call the *AsHtml()* extension method on that string and assign the result to a label of an element:

 ```c#
 graph.Nodes.Add("Foo", attrs =>